teohxuen/website/content/report/final_report.md

 ### 7.2.3 Data Flow

-The PMB constantly reports telemetry via five CAN Messages.
-The data sent over the messages includes critical information for fault detection (e.g.: voltage, current, internal pressure and temperature), information that can be useful to track degradation (E.g.: individual cell voltages, state of health) are also sent to be documented.
-Finally, telemetry data that helps in operational planning such as time to full charge and time to empty is transmitted to support efficient pool test scheduling.
+The PMB continuously transmit telemetry via five CAN Messages.
+These includes critical information for fault detection (e.g.: voltage, current, internal pressure and temperature), as well as data for monitoring degradation (e.g.: individual cell voltages, state of health).
+Additionally, telemetry data that helps in operational planning such as time to full charge and time to empty are transmitted to support efficient pool test scheduling.

 ![List of CAN Messages](canmsgs.png)
 ##### Figure 29: Data Flow from BTB to Telegram Channel and Google Sheets

 The BTB interprets the CAN messages and packages it to be sent to the Telegram Channel and a Google App Script.
 The Google App Script will then update the respective Google Sheets based on the PMB ID.
-The time recorded is obtained via NTP.
+The time recorded is obtained via Network Time Protocol (NTP).

-Google Sheets was chosen as it has a low barrier of entry, allowing all members to easily access their data.
+Google Sheets was chosen as it has a low barrier of entry, allowing all members to easily access the data.
 Furthermore, it does not require any additional applications to view the data.

 ![Data Flow from BTB to Telegram Channel and Google Sheets](dataflowbtb.png)